The Masters of Public Administration is an internationally recognised qualification acting as the public service equivalent of an MBA.

 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.
 Find out more about our approach to teaching and learning.

 You will study online and can therefore study from wherever you are.
-It takes about 15 hours per week to complete all your readings and tasks.
-You can decide when you work on these weekly tasks, as all the activities can be completed around your schedule.
+It takes about 15 hours per week to complete all your reading and tasks.
+You can decide when you work on these weekly tasks, as all activities can be completed around your schedule.

 The three main kinds of activity you will be asked to do are: